 - Engage people with interesting content that entices them to leave a comment or reshare.

 - Don’t make every post a solicitation for your crowdfunding.
-Nonprofits have a mission that people care about.
-So focus on your mission, and supplement that content with additional, off-topic content that appeals to your target demographic.
+Focus on your mission, and supplement that content with additional, related content that appeals to your target demographic.

 - Stay active on your social media accounts and participate in the conversation.